 What is 2ic (Second in Command)?

 The term “2ic” is borrowed from the British military, where it is shorthand for a deputy commander in the British Army or Royal Marines units.
-In business, 2ic refers to the “second in command” after the founder or CEO, who can lead the business in the absence of the chief executive.
+In business, 2ic refers to the “second in command” after the founder or CEO, who can lead the business in the absence of the chief executive officer.
 Large companies create the role of second in command as a contingency plan in the event that the founder or CEO is absent, ailing, or is otherwise unavailable to run the company.

 The creation of the position of the 2ic is aimed at strengthening the management team.
 In a situation where the success of a company is dependent on the founder or owner of the business, installing a 2ic helps enhance investor confidence.
 Also, it allows the business owner to be away from the company with the assurance that it will continue operating even in his/her absence.
 The practice is most common in large companies where the owner is aging and plans to retire in the near future or is looking for a person with diverse management skills to help run the business.